greatxue/coding_language/cpp_tut/9_cpp_dynamic.md

 Call/return by value might cause unnecessary calls to the copy constructor. **Constant call by reference** protects the source.

 **Assignment and Copy Constructors**

-An assignment operator can return anything it wants, but the standard C/C++ *assignment operators* return a reference to the left-hand operand, which allows you to **chain** assignments together:
+An assignment operator can return anything it wants, but the standard C/C++ *assignment operators* return a *reference* to the left-hand operand, which allows you to **chain** assignments together:

 ```cpp
 int a, b, c;
 a = b = c = 10;
 ```

-The default behavior of C++ is to **copy** only the top-level fields in an object, which means that all dynamically allocated memory is shared between the original and the copy, sometimes called ***shallow copying***, which is counterpart of ***deep copying***.
+The default behavior of C++ is to **copy** only the top-level fields in an object, which means that all dynamically allocated memory is shared between the original and the copy, known as ***shallow copying***:

 + A ***shallow copy*** allocates new fields for the object itself and copies the information from the original.
 Unfortunately, the dynamic array is copied as an address, not the data.
 + A ***deep copy*** also copies the contents of the dynamic array and therefore creates two independent structures